-Non-financial risks in portfolios managed on behalf of third parties are controlled by investment limits established based on internal ratings determined by a dedicated team of analysts who analyse ESG criteria.
+In order to meet investors' expectations in terms of ESG offerings, in 2018, Amundi announced that it had set an objective to incorporate non-financial criteria (ESG) into its investment processes for discretionary active management, which it achieved in 2021.
+In 2022, new ambitions for 2025 were announced, in line with investors' expectations.-Non-financial risks in portfolios managed on behalf of third parties are controlled by investment limits established based on internal ratings determined by a dedicated team of analysts who analyse ESG criteria.
 The various parameters selected to create this rating and the investment limits applicable to portfolios as an aggregate and/or to individual portfolios depending on the financial management processes, are subject to specific governance involving the risk monitoring teams.
 Over the past few years, Amundi has strengthened and expanded its approach to include the identification and assessment of physical climate and transition risks in the key indicators that are considered.

-In 2018, Amundi announced the establishment of an objective to incorporate non-financial (ESG) criteria into its investment processes for discretionary active management (actively managed open-ended funds should have an ESG performance objective greater than that of their benchmark universe where this is technically possible).
+In order to help achieve them, Amundi has a responsible investment policy, which is revised annually (including, in particular, details of ESG analysis methodologies or its exclusion policy).
+Non-financial risks in portfolios managed on behalf of third parties are assessed based on centralised proprietary ratings determined by a dedicated team of analysts who analyse ESG criteria.
+The various parameters selected for creating these ratings are subject to specific governance, as part of a process involving the risk monitoring teams.
+In 2018, Amundi announced the establishment of an objective to incorporate non-financial (ESG) criteria into its investment processes for discretionary active management (actively managed open ended funds should have an ESG performance objective greater than that of their benchmark universe where this is technically possible).
 Since then, Amundi has continued to expand its ESG offering.
 As a result, Amundi held more than €840 billion in Responsible Investment assets as of the end of December 2021, including some 850 funds and financial products categorised under Article 8 or 9, in compliance with the Sustainable Finance Disclosure Regulation.

-The failure to comply with investors' expectations in terms of corporate social responsibility and the failure to cope with enhanced disclosure requirements, more stringent governance and conduct of business rules and restrictions, or additional laws and regulations, may occur and could damage the reputation of Amundi, as pioneer in the field of responsible investment and leader in ESG.
+Exposures to non-financial risks then have limits which apply to all portfolios and/or individually, depending on the investment strategy, placed upon them.-The failure to comply with investors' expectations in terms of corporate social responsibility and the failure to cope with enhanced disclosure requirements, more stringent governance and conduct of business rules and restrictions, or additional laws and regulations, may occur and could damage the reputation of Amundi, as pioneer in the field of responsible investment and leader in ESG.
 Such failures could also lead to the loss of clients and business and affect Amundi's brand and financial position.